WARNING: unbalanced footnote start tag short code found.

 Unbalanced start tag short code found before:

-“Conditions We Advertisements Treat: Degenerative Disc Disease.
-John Hopkins University.[/ref ] Here are a few helpful exercises that you can try – but do remember to stop if you experience discomfort or pain: The pelvic tilt: Lie down on your back with your knees bent slightly.
-Place a hand b…”
+“Conditions We Treat: Degenerative Disc Disease.
+John Hopkins University.[/ref ] Here are a few helpful exercises that you can try – but do remember to stop if you experience discomfort or pain: Advertisements The pelvic tilt: Lie down on your back with your knees bent slightly.
+Place a hand …”

 All that wisdom you gain with passing years may come at the cost of a few aches and pains as your body ages.
 The wear and tear from a lifetime of daily, random activities affects your spine as well and fall under the category of degenerative disc disease.